sanjiv-singh/taxi-coop/README.md

 To clean up the cloud infrastructure, follow these steps:-

-1. In the `taxi-iot` folder run the command
+1. In the `taxi-iot` folder run the command.
+It deletes the thing type, thing group, IAM roles, custom policies, all things and all certificates on AWS IoT Core.
+Finally, it deletes local copies of certificates and private keys in the `../simulation/.certs` folder.
 ```bash
     $ ./cleanup.sh
 ```